Call4Cloud | MMP-C | Autopilot | Device Preparation

 Device Query: A Mad Max Intune Suite Feature

-This time a blog that I guess no one was expecting me to publish.
-This blog is going to show you how Microsoft is stepping up the real-time reporting game by introducing a new wonderful feature called: Intune Pivot Device Query.
+This blog will show you how Microsoft is stepping up the real-time reporting game by introducing a new wonderful feature called: Intune Pivot Device Query.

 1. Introduction